Search results for

 How to AirDrop files between iPhone and Android

 There is no way to AirDrop files between iPhone and Android, nor can you use Nearby Share to send a file from an Android device to an iOS device.
-However, some several third-party alternatives and workarounds make file transfers process possible.
+However, several third-party alternatives and workarounds make the file transfer process possible.

 To send files from iPhone and Android, and vice versa:

-1. Install AirDroid on your Android phone and iPhone.
+1. Install AirDroid on your Android or iOS device.

 • You can choose to create an account or not, but it’s not necessary, provided the two devices are connected to the same Wi-Fi network.